-AutoSolos, to use the MSA’s official term, are low cost, non specialist events for roadgoing cars, equally enjoyable for novices and experienced competitors.
+‘Solo – motorsport for everyone’.
+An AutoSolo, to use Motorsport UK’s official term, are low-cost, non-specialist events for road going cars, equally enjoyable for novices and experienced competitors.

-FDMC’s annual Solo Challenge is our ‘in house’ championship, including every member who competes in any of our Solo events; for more details, see the Solo Challenge page.
+FDMC’s annual Solo Challenge is our ‘in house’ championship, including every member who competes in any of our Solo events.

-The inspiration for AutoSolos comes from the USA, where they’re mainly known as ‘Solo 2’s’ (but sometimes as Autocross, and in Canada, AutoSlaloms).
+The inspiration for AutoSolos comes from the USA, where they’re mainly known as “Solo 2s” and/or “Autocross”, and in Canada, “AutoSlaloms”.
 A good starting point on the American scene is here, at the SCCA (Sports Car Club of America) website.

 Copyright Farnborough District Motor Club Ltd, 1999 – 2020.